 After taking a look at the competition and seeing how many other translators charge, you can determine an estimated value for your services.
 If you’re new in the industry, for instance, just charge a reasonable rate.

 Set your prices

 I know that for some people, the price of translation is a mystery.
 Some translators have a standard price and some just go with the flow.
-I believe both works fine, you just need to determine where you stand.
-Let’s open up the both options a little bit.
+I believe both work fine, you just need to determine where you stand.
+Let’s open up both options a little bit.

 Becoming a premium provider and offering a standard price: You can have the lowest price in the world, but if people don’t feel like they are getting value for their money, they won’t come back to you.
 So sometimes it is not about the lower price, but the right price.
 For instance, you can have a standard quote of €0.08 per word for general translation jobs, and most of the time charge exactly that.

 If you’re going to set a standard price for your services, separating yourself from the competition is crucial.
 To do this, you’ll have to stand out in some way.
 You can do this by improving your efficiency, quality and service, and providing a premium service.
 Don’t also forget to stay mindful of how the market is changing and keep your prices competitive.